Meatballs (and Mashed Potatoes) with Gravy

 Think pasta dishes, Swedish Meatballs, meatball subs, meatball appetizers… and the recipe can even be used for meatloaf!

-To make the meatballs you will need ground beef, saltine crackers (crushed), milk, eggs, and some seasonings.
-Just mix all of the ingredients in a bowl.
-Easy Peasy!
+To make the meatballs you will need ground beef (I usually use 80/20), saltine crackers (crushed), milk, eggs, and some seasonings.

 Next, you will roll the meatballs into about a rounded tablespoon size meatball.